Steps to selling

 2. Plan your approach

-- Plan to communicate with credibility.
+- Communicate with credibility.

 - Be clear about your purpose.
 Are you making contact to convey information, arrange a time to meet or hand over your business card?